minifinity/minifinity.github.io/content/_index.md

 Welcome, 欢迎!

 I'm studying computer science at Stanford University.
-Outside of school, you can find me at the piano or over a chessboard.
+Outside of school, I enjoy playing the piano, playing chess, and crocheting.

 This site collects writing, work, and wanderings.